John Kennedy Toole

-Dunces is a picaresque novel featuring the misadventures of protagonist Ignatius J. Reilly, a lazy, obese, misanthropic, self-styled scholar who lives at home with his mother.
-It is hailed for its accurate depictions of New Orleans dialects.
-Toole based Reilly in part on his college professor friend Bob Byrne.
-Byrne's slovenly, eccentric behavior was anything but professorial, and Reilly mirrored him in these respects.
-The character was also based on Toole himself, and several personal experiences served as inspiration for passages in the novel.
-While at Tulane, Toole filled in for a friend at a job as a hot tamale cart vendor, and worked at a family owned and operated clothing factory.
-Both of these experiences were later adopted into his fiction.

-Toole submitted Dunces to publisher Simon & Schuster, where it reached editor Robert Gottlieb.
-Gottlieb considered Toole talented but felt his comic novel was essentially pointless.
+Toole submitted A Confederacy of Dunces to publisher Simon & Schuster, where it reached editor Robert Gottlieb.
+Gottlieb considered Toole quite talented, but did not regard the book's themes and conflicts as sufficiently meaningful, or coming to a unified end.
 Despite several revisions, Gottlieb remained unsatisfied, and after the book was rejected by another literary figure, Hodding Carter Jr., Toole shelved the novel.
 Suffering from depression and feelings of persecution, Toole left home on a journey around the country.
-He stopped in Biloxi, Mississippi, ending his life by running a garden hose in from the exhaust of his car to the cabin.
-Some years later, his mother brought the manuscript of Dunces to the attention of novelist Walker Percy, who ushered the book into print.
+He stopped in Biloxi, Mississippi where he died by suicide by running a garden hose in from the exhaust of his car to the cabin.
+After his death, his mother brought the manuscript of A Confederacy of Dunces to the attention of novelist Walker Percy, who was crucial in the book's publication.
 In 1981, Toole was posthumously awarded the Pulitzer Prize for Fiction.